arrogantrabbit/ai-storj-node-web-monitor/README.md

 ## Credits

-Creaatd by Google Gemini Pro 2.5 and iterated on by Anthropic Opus 4.1 and Google Gemini Pro 2.5 under unrelending guidance of Sir Arrogant Rabbit.
+Created by Google Gemini Pro 2.5 and iterated on by Anthropic Opus 4.1 and Google Gemini Pro 2.5 under the unrelenting guidance of Sir Arrogant Rabbit.

 ## How it looks: